Who is OFALycée for?

 - Online courses as described by class

-- A socio-emotional skills development program
+- Socio-emotional skills development program

-- Monthly and quarterly bulletins
+- Monthly and quarterly report cards

 When should I complete an application?